-- Free primary auto coverage, plus trip cancellation/interruption insurance
+- Free primary auto coverage, trip cancellation/interruption insurance, and other travel perks

-- Earn 2X points on Southwest purchases, plus 1X points on all purchases
+- Earn 3x points on travel and dining, plus 1X points on all purchases

-Before you sign up, consider these pertinent details as well:
+Before you sign up, consider these pertinent details:

 If you’re looking for a card that lets you earn miles good for anything, the Discover it® Miles is a smart option.
 With this card, you’ll earn 1.5 miles for every dollar you spend.
 Plus, Discover promises to double the amount of miles you earn after the first year!

 After 12 months, you will have effectively earned 3 miles for every dollar spent.
 Since each “mile” is worth one cent, you can see how this could add up quickly.
 For example, $10,000 in annual spending would earn 30,000 miles worth $300 after the first year, while $20,000 in spending would equal 60,000 miles worth $600.